tgolubev/Excimontec/README.md

 # Excimontec Coupled with Poisson Solver
-This goal of this fork is to:
+This modifications introduced in this fork are:
 1. Allow to take into account effects of charge accumulation at the interfaces of a bilayer device which could make the internal potential in a device non-uniform.
 Do so by periodically recalculating the internal potential by solving the Poisson equation.
-2. Allow for automatic JV curve generating by repeating the IQE calculation with gradually increased internal potential.
-Equations to allow for charge injection will need to be added.
-Again take into account charge accumulation by solving the Poisson equation.
+Currently the coupling to Poisson equation is controlled manually in line 293 of main.cpp.
+2. Allow for output of the particle positions to .xyz file for visualization. .xyz file writing is controlled manually  in lines 184-190 of main.cpp

+Code has been tested with the parameters_test_bilayer.txt input file.

 **Currently experimental and under development